Advising and Professional Development

 A student who has a grievance should contact the instructor of the course and ask for specific clarification on the issue concerned.
 If that instructor is no longer in the employ of Temple University or is, for other reasons, unavailable, the student will meet with the department or program chair or a designee.
 Should the parties reach an agreement about the dispute, they will write and sign a document showing the steps each party will take to resolve it.
 Copies of the signed agreement will then be distributed to the student, the instructor, and the department chair or program director.
 If one or another party is unable to come to an agreement, the student will contact the department chairperson, program director, or a designee, who will attempt to find a resolution to the problem.
 If no resolution can be found, the student may file a formal grievance in accordance with Stage 1 of the Grievance Procedure, as described below.

-- The student presents a written statement outlining the grounds for the grievance to the Academic Grievance Officer, Anderson Hall 1214.
+- The student presents a written statement outlining the grounds for the grievance to the Academic Grievance Officer, Mazur Hall 1214.

 - The student statement will be provided to the faculty member concerned, with a copy to the chairperson of the department (or director of the program) and the department’s or program’s director of undergraduate studies (if one has been designated by the department or program).